 *Red potatoes may be substituted for the Yukon Golds.

-PIN this image to your Pinterest boards to make later!
+If these spicy potatoes look good to you, PIN this image to your Pinterest boards to make later!

 Disclosure: The Idaho Potato Commission has compensated me for the development of my Potatoes Around the World recipes.